wp-plugins/be-subpages-widget/readme.txt

 * French Translation
 * Add 'widget_subpages_current_page' class to current menu item
 * Add be_subpages_page_title filter
-* Thanks to Cedric Houbart for this set of changes
+* Thanks to Cedric Houbart of SCIL for this set of changes

 = 1.0 =
 * Release of plugin